swank-rats/docs/in/robot/robot.md

 ### State machine

 The state machine calculates the current speed of the motor left and right.
-Therefore the websocket library forward the commands press and release to the current state, which is initialized with the state Stop.
+Therefore the websocket library forwards the keys pressed and released to the current state, which is initialized with the state stop.

 ![robot state machine](robot/img/state_machine.jpg)